How ACA training works

 We integrate ethics throughout the ACA qualification to develop students’ ethical capabilities – so they will always know how to make the right decision.
 This includes sustainability and climate change issues to ensure your business is on a sustainable path with ethical and green decision-making at the core.

 Students will develop their ethical capabilities in three ways and must complete all three elements before you can complete the final sign-off at the end of the training agreement period.

 Ethics is examined in context within all 15 exams of the ACA qualification.
-There is also an online learning programme based on the ICAEW Code of Ethics that will ensure students' understand the ICAEW ethical framework, are able to identify ethical principles relating to a scenario and advise on appropriate ways of addressing an ethical threat.
+There is also an online learning programme based on the ICAEW Code of Ethics that ensures students understand the ICAEW ethical framework, are able to identify ethical principles relating to a scenario, and can advise on appropriate ways of addressing an ethical threat.
 The programme includes six modules and an assessment which tests the student's ethical progress.
 The assessment is 60 minutes long, includes 30 multiple choice questions and students must achieve a minimum of 70%.

-A series of webinars, Practising Ethics, is available for students to watch after completing each module of the ethics learning programme.
-Webinars have been designed to help develop ethics and professional scepticism skills and to facilitate ethical discussions within the workplace, either in groups or at each six-monthly review.
+A series of webinars, Practising Ethics, is available for students to watch after completing each module of the Ethics Learning Programme.
+Webinars have been designed to help develop ethics and professional scepticism skills and to facilitate ethical discussions within the workplace.

 During the training agreement period, your student should accumulate and show evidence of at least 450 days of practical work experience.
-This excludes exam days, holidays, courses, illness and office administration.
 Practical work experience is undertaking real-life work of a financial, business and/or commercial nature.

 You will therefore need to ensure that your student undertakes practical and progressive work experience in at least one of the following six technical categories: